The Adventures of Sanmao the Waif: Background

-The creator of the original 1935 Sanmao comic, Zhang Leping, originated from a humble background, in which his education included only a few years of elementary school.
-He gained experience as an apprentice in Shanghai later in his life and also was able to take courses at a professional school.
-Sources of Zhang’s thought process when writing and creating the Sanmao series could be found in the prefaces of his comic strips.
+The creator of the original 1935 Sanmao comic, Zhang Leping, originated from a humble background, only attending a few years of elementary school.
+He gained experience as an apprentice in Shanghai later in his life and took courses at a professional school.
+Sources of Zhang's thought process when writing and creating the Sanmao series could be found in the prefaces of his comic strips.
 These introductions gave valuable insight into the political thought of Zhang as well as the goals he wished to achieve with the Sanmao comics.
 Unlike cartoonists such as Feng Zikai, Zhang did not keep diaries or essays about his artistic work, making the introductions of his comic strips vital to the understanding of his work.

-Zhang Leping also displayed his skillful thought and artistic ideas through his contribution to published debates about comic art in specialized magazines.
-His son, Zhang Weijun, along with other of Leping’s family members collected pictures, documents and the original Sanmao picture story books, which they made available to the public on the official Sanmao website.
-In recognition of his works, the Zhang Leping Memorial Hall was built in 1995 in the artist’s hometown of Haiyan 海鹽, in which guests are able to visit the original physical pieces and art.
+Zhang Leping also displayed his artistic ideas through his contribution to published debates about comic art in specialized magazines.
+His son, Zhang Weijun, along with other of Leping's family members collected pictures, documents and the original Sanmao picture story books, which they made available to the public on the official Sanmao website.
+In recognition of his works, the Zhang Leping Memorial Hall was built in 1995 in the artist's hometown of Haiyan 海鹽, in which guests are able to visit the original physical pieces and art.

+Zhang Leping also made major contributions to child advocacy in late 1940s Shanghai.
+On Children's Day preceding the film's release, he collaborated with Song Qingling to open a special exhibition and successful fundraising event, featuring sketches from The Wandering Life of Sanmao.
+He also auctioned off a set of watercolours, with proceeds going to the Shanghai Children's Programme of Song Qingling's China Welfare Fund.
+Attendees could donate goods and pledge financial support by becoming members of the “Sanmao Paradise Club”.